DEVOS ART LECTURE SERIES

 Thursday, October 30, 2003

-An informal slide lecture presentation with Henry Matthews, Director of Galleries and Collections of Grand Valley State University was held in conjuction with the Art Open House at CHS.
+An informal slide lecture presentation with Henry Matthews, Director of Galleries and Collections of Grand Valley State University was held in conjunction with the Art Open House at CHS.

 Matthews will share the President's Arts Advisory Committee's selection and commission procedure, the addition of more than 131 donor gifts of work of art and behind the scenes tales of some of the installations in a slide presentation highlighting the more than 350 works of art installed in the Cook-DeVos Center for Health Sciences.